BRAND DESIGN TIROL BOX

 CORPORATE IDENTITY DESIGN, CREATIVE LOGO DESIGN, PACKAGING DESIGN

-Tirol Box is a completely new and innovative monthly subscription box bringing high-quality and handmade products from the Tirolean mountains and valleys to Tirol lovers in many European countries.
+Tirol Box is a completely new and innovative monthly subscription box bringing high-quality and handmade products from the Tyrolean mountains and valleys to Tirol lovers in many European countries.
 Each box contains 5 to 12 products, ranging from lifestyle, home decor, beauty/wellbeing to food and drink items.
 Subscribers travel through exciting monthly themes, the amount of boxes is limited.
 Tirol Box basic, on the other hand, is a smaller subscription box offering a little taste of what Tirol has to offer, including 7 to 8 daily essentials from Tirol.

 I came up with the idea for the Tirol Box at the start of 2016.
 Together with my partner Ashley Wiggins, we developed the corporate identity as it can be seen now in live mode.
 We co-operate with 25 fantastic companies from Tirol, from small like Floberry or Alpenschick to big like Riedel or Swarovski, to create wonderful boxes each month.
 Offering high-quality, amazing products – many of them unknown in many delivery countries – and a unique customer experience from the order process to the unpacking of the box are very important to us.

 I was responsible for the brand design incl. creative logo design, all legal aspects, negotiations, finances, photography and the look & feel of the entire appearance – online and offline.
 Ashley Wiggins was responsible for video production, IT and billing systems.